Operation Interflex

 In order to support Ukraine, the United Kingdom initiated Operation Interflex, a training programme for Ukrainian soldiers.
 The UK invited allies and partners to contribute, and Norway is one of several countries currently engaged and highly committed to Operation Interflex.

 The education operation started in June 2022 and is organised and lead by the British Armed Forces.
-As of February 2023, the Norwegian instructors have trained more than 1,000 Ukrainian soldiers so far.
+By 2026, more than 10,000 Ukrainians have been trained by Norwegian personnel.